ChrisWren/grunt-nodemon/README.md

 List of folders to watch for changes if you don't want to watch the root folder and its subdirectories.

-#### delayTime
+#### delay
 Type: `Number`

-Delay the restart of nodemon by a number of milliseconds when compiling a large amount of files so that the app doesn't needlessly restart after each file is changed.
+Delay the restart of nodemon by a number of seconds when compiling a large amount of files so that the app doesn't needlessly restart after each file is changed.

 #### legacyWatch
 Type: `Boolean`